dm-drogeriemarkt/structured-logging/README.md

 If you want to use your own ObjectMapper for serialization, you can exchange the used default ObjectMapper by calling `setGlobalObjectMapper`.
 To reset to the default ObjectMapper, you can use `resetGlobalObjectMapper` at any time.

 ## Changes

+### 3.0.1

+* properly serialize Optional and other Java 8 Types provided by jackson-datatype-jdk8

 ### 3.0.0